Filippo-Dembech/C-Playground/README.md

 ## How To Install

 1. Clone this repo locally
-2. Run `watch-app.js` in a terminal to run `main.cpp` code in real time
+2. Run `watch-app.js` in a terminal
+3. Write your C++ playground code in `main.cpp` and save
+4. See code output in the terminal

 > NOTE: `watch-app.js` compiles and runs `main.cpp` code every time the `main.cpp` code changes.